charlesnicholson/nanoprintf/README.md

 ## Development

-To get the environment and run tests (linux / mac only for now):
+To get the environment and run tests:

 1. Clone or fork this repository.
-1. Run `./b` from the root.
+1. Run `./b` from the root (or `py -3 build.py` from the root, for Windows users)

 This will build all of the unit, conformance, and compilation tests for your host environment.
 Any test failures will return a non-zero exit code.